“What’s wrong with my liver?

 Putting it all together

 Okay.
 So this is where the metaphor concept starts to make sense.
-Let’s say that you come to my community acupuncture clinic with difficulty conceiving.
+Let’s say that you come to my clinic with difficulty conceiving.
 You are very stressed because your family is breathing down your neck for grandbabies and you are starting to feel depressed because you feel it should have happened by now.
 Your menses tend to be a little late, somewhat painful with cramps and you occasionally get headaches.

 Based off these symptoms a possible diagnosis is liver qi stagnation.
 Your body functions are having difficulty flowing.
 This is probably because of the impact stress is having on your endocrine system, or your hormones.
 I would help you move this qi stagnation by supporting your endocrine system and helping you relax.